zju3dv/Mirrored-Human/README.md

     <sup>The videos are from <a href="https://www.youtube.com/watch?v=KOCJJ27hhIE">Youtube<a/> and Douyin.
 Please contact us for any copyright issue.</sup>
 </div>

+## News

+- We build a [website](https://chingswy.github.io/Dataset-Demo/mirror-new.html) for a fast preview of our dataset.
+The whole dataset will be released later.

 ## Features
 In this paper, we introduce the new task of reconstructing 3D human pose from a single image in which we can see the person  and the person’s image through a mirror.